 WATCH WHAT (AND WHEN) YOU EAT

 Diet plays an increasingly important role in our health as we grow older; however, it’s easy to overlook healthy eating when we’re not feeling our best.
-Speak with your doctor or visit a nutritionist to make sure your diet is providing you with the nutrients you need to manage your RLS, and think about whether you need to add or subtract any of the following from your daily routine.
+Speak with your doctor or visit a nutritionist to make sure your diet is providing you with the nutrients you need to manage your RLS.
+Think about whether you need to add or subtract any of the following from your daily routine.

 Iron-rich foods.
-If your RLS is secondary to iron deficiency, making the right dietary choices to resolve this issue could help eliminate symptoms.
-Try eating iron-rich foods such as leafy greens, peas, beans, and red meat; including iron-fortified foods such as certain cereals, pasta and breads; or adding vitamin C, which helps your body absorb iron, in the form of grapefruit, oranges, strawberries, tomatoes and peppers to your diet.
+If your RLS is secondary to iron deficiency, making the right dietary choices could help eliminate symptoms.
+Try eating iron-rich foods such as leafy greens, peas, beans, and red meat; including iron-fortified foods such as certain cereals, pasta and breads.
+Adding vitamin C, which helps your body absorb iron, in the form of grapefruit, oranges, strawberries, tomatoes and peppers to your diet.

 Caffeine.
 Generally speaking, it is very important to monitor your caffeine intake as excess caffeine in your body can lead to drastic effects on your body’s circadian rhythm.
-For many people, caffeine consumption can exacerbate RLS symptoms; however, for a small percentage of people it can actually lessen symptoms.
-Consider your caffeine intake and whether it might be having an effect on your RLS – maybe try switching to decaf for your after-dinner cuppa to see if it provides relief.
+For many people, caffeine consumption can exacerbate RLS symptoms; however, for a small percentage of people, it can actually lessen symptoms.
+Consider your caffeine intake and whether it might be having an effect on your RLS.
+Try switching to decaf for your after-dinner cuppa to see if it provides relief.

 Sugar.
-Food and beverages that are high in sugar or high-fructose corn syrup can have a similar effect on your body as caffeine, exacerbating the symptoms of RLS.
+Food and beverages that are high in sugar can have a similar effect on your body as caffeine, exacerbating the symptoms of RLS.
 Avoiding these foods and drinks altogether is a great idea both for your RLS symptoms and your overall health.
-Generally speaking, older people have a difficult time digesting these foods anyway, so consuming them too close to bedtime can make it more difficult to get to sleep and make your symptoms worse.
+Older people have a difficult time digesting these foods.
+Consuming them too close to bedtime can make it more difficult to get to sleep and make your symptoms worse.

 FIND A BED AND MATTRESS THAT WORKS FOR YOU

-The first step to a good nights’ sleep is finding the right materials to work with, and that means finding a bed and mattress that suit your needs.
+The first step to a good nights’ sleep is finding the right materials to work with.
+That means finding a bed and mattress that suit your needs.
 If your bed and mattress are old, lumpy and creaky, you will have difficulty making any significant changes to your sleep quality.
-We spend an average of one-third of our lives in bed so it’s okay to splurge a bit – considering how important sleep is to your health, the right bed is worth the investment.
+We spend an average of one-third of our lives in bed so it’s okay to splurge a bit.
+Considering how important sleep is to your health, the right bed is worth the investment.

 If you have mobility issues, chronic circulation problems or other symptoms that make it difficult to get comfortable at night, consider buying an adjustable bed.
 Adjustable, electric beds help to increase circulation by allowing you to change position easily throughout the night.
 They also come with a fantastic massage feature that helps to stimulate blood flow to affected joints.